Born: May 26, 1949

 Zodiac Sign: Gemini

-Pamela Suzette Grier , professionally known as Pam Grier and Foxy Brown, is an actress.
+Pamela Suzette Grier aka Foxy Brown is an actress and model.
 She is the daughter of Gwendolyn Sylvia (née Samuels), a homemaker and nurse, and Clarence Ransom Grier, Jr., who worked as a mechanic and technical sergeant in the United States Air Force.
 She has one sister and one brother.
 Grier has stated that she is of mixed ancestry consisting of African-American, Hispanic, Chinese, Filipino, and Cheyenne heritage.

 At age 6, Grier was raped by two boys when she was left unattended at her aunt's house.
 "It took so long to deal with the pain of that," she says, "You try to deal with it, but you never really get over it," she adds.
 "And not just me; my family endured so much guilt and anger that something like that happened to me."
 Because of her father's military career, the family moved frequently during her childhood to various places such as England before eventually settling in Denver, where she attended East High School.
 While in Denver, she appeared in a number of stage productions, and participated in beauty contests to raise money for college tuition at Metropolitan State College.